Tegan Nox

-Steffanie Rhiannon Newell (born 15 November 1994) is a Welsh professional wrestler.
-She is signed to WWE where she performs on the SmackDown brand under the ring name Tegan Nox.
-Newell previously wrestled on the British independent circuit under the ring name Nixon Newell, most notably for promotions such as Attack!
-Pro Wrestling, Progress Wrestling, WhatCulture Pro Wrestling, and Fight Club: Pro.
+Steffanie Newell (born 15 November 1994) is a Welsh professional wrestler.
+She makes appearances on the independent circuit under the ring name Nixon Newell.
+She is best known for her time in WWE, where she performed under the ring name Tegan Nox.
+She has also appeared for promotions such as All Elite Wrestling, Attack!
+Pro Wrestling, and Progress Wrestling.

 Early life

-Steffanie Newell was born on 15 November 1994 in Bargoed, Wales, 15 miles north of Cardiff.
-As a little girl, Newell played football for a number of teams in her area.
-At one point she took part in trials for both Cardiff City and the Wales national team.
-At age 13, she suffered a knee injury which would ultimately cost her a place on the Wales Under-16 team.
-When she finally turned 16, she gave up football, instead planning on taking a long hiatus from all sports, citing her knee injury and a lack of passion for the sport as her reasons.

-Shortly after quitting football, she found a professional wrestling school in Port Talbot and began training under Dave Stewart and "Wild Boar" Mike Hitchman.
-She said that the encouragement of her late grandfather to pursue a career in professional wrestling was her main inspiration.
-Outside of football, she played netball and tag rugby.
-Despite playing football for the majority of her youth, Newell grew up as a fan of professional wrestling after being introduced to it at the age of five and cites Molly Holly as her favourite female wrestler and dream opponent.
+Steffanie Newell was born in Bargoed on 15 November 1994.
+Despite playing football for the majority of her youth, she grew up as a fan of professional wrestling after being introduced to it at the age of five, and has cited Molly Holly as her favourite female wrestler and dream opponent.
+As a youth, she played football for a number of teams in her area.
+At one point, she took part in trials for both Cardiff City FC and the Welsh women's national football team.
+She also played netball and tag rugby.
+At age 13, she suffered a knee injury which would ultimately cost her a place on the Welsh Under-16 team.
+When she finally turned 16, she gave up football and planned to take a long hiatus from all sports, citing her knee injury and a lack of passion for the sport.
+Shortly after, she found a professional wrestling school in Port Talbot and began training under Dave Stewart and Wild Boar.
+She has said that the encouragement of her late grandfather become a professional wrestler was her main inspiration.

 Professional wrestling career

-Total Nonstop Action Wrestling (2013)
+Early career (2013–2017)

-Newell made a one-time appearance on Total Nonstop Action (TNA) Wrestling at their pay-per-view event Slammiversary XI as a fan under her real name.
+Newell made a one-time appearance with Total Nonstop Action Wrestling at its pay-per-view event Slammiversary XI as a fan under her real name.
 She won an all expenses paid trip via Challenge TV.
 Newell was interviewed by SoCal Val.